 — They’re out of the country.

-— They want you to sign before seeing anything.
+— They want you to sign or pay right away.

 — The asking rent doesn’t match up.

 — They instruct you to wire money.

 If the rental listing’s photos sport a watermark — which is used to identify the owner of the photo — proceed with caution.
 Scammers sometimes illegally pull photos from the local multiple listing service, where properties are listed for sale by real estate professionals.
 When a photo appears with an MLS watermark, the person who posted the rental doesn’t have the original photo because he or she isn’t actually associated with the property.

 The Listing Details Are Vague

 Not everyone is great at writing a rental description, but if basic details seem overly vague or don’t quite make sense, it’s probably because the person who posted the property has never been there.
 Omitting details on utilities or mentioning an attraction that’s more than a mile away as being within walking distance can indicate that the poster isn’t familiar with the area or doesn’t expect you to be familiar with it.

 They Don’t Want to Show You the Place First

 If you reach out about an online rental listing and the person who responds doesn’t immediately ask to show you the available space or at least discuss options for a virtual or video tour, consider it a telltale sign that he or she has no association with the property.
 Scammers could also pretend to be a renter interested in a sublease or lease with a small-time landlord, aiming to get financial information.
 If they have no interest in learning more about the property or coming to see it first, it may be a scam.

 They’re Ready to Make a Deal With No Background Info

 You want a landlord or property manager who seeks reliable tenants.
 If a supposed landlord asks you to sign a lease with only email communication and no background on your financial stability, he or she is likely looking to get a one-time payment from you and may disappear before you move.